-Diagnostic X-ray technology was discovered in 1895 by a German physicist, Wilhelm Roentgen.
-His discovery precipitated one of the most important medical advancements in human history.
-X-ray uses ionising radiation and is the simplest form of imaging.
-X-rays lets Physicians see straight through human tissue to examine bones, cavities and other soft tissue (lungs, blood vessels etc.).
 In radiology today most imaging modalities are digital.
-MR, CT, PET, and Ultrasound, all offer high-resolution digital images that can be shared and distributed widely.
-Digital X-Ray now allows one of the most common types of basic imaging exams in digital format, making routine X-Ray more efficient and convenient for your Physicians.
+MRI, CT Imaging, PET, and Ultrasound, all offer high-resolution digital images that can be shared and distributed widely.
+Digital x-ray now allows one of the most common types of basic imaging exams in digital format, making routine x-ray more efficient and convenient for your Physicians.